Frequently Asked Questions

-The shop is not open, due to us shielding (for health & work), but most products are available via a either collection service or Mail order, please email.
+- We do not have a shop, but products are available via a either collection or Mail order, please email.

-We are delivering via DHL and sometimes other couriers, Parcels are sent Monday to Thursday.
+We are delivering via Royal Mail or DHL and sometimes other couriers, Parcels are sent Monday to Thursday.

-Collection Days are Wednesday and Saturday (Ask I my be able to accommodate other days times).
+Collection Days are Tuesday, Thursday and Saturday (I may be able to accommodate other days times).

 Can Claybrooke Mill flour be used in a bread machine?

 Yes they can be used in a bread machine or by hand.
 Just treat it as the base flour of the mix. eg Nuthatch is a brown base treat as Brown flour, siskin is a white base so treat as white flour.

 Strong Flour is high in proteins making it suitable for bread making, Soft flour is suitable for pastry and general purpose baking.

 What is Gluten?

 Gluten is an essential ingrenient in bread making.
 Gluten is formed from the proteins in the grain.
 So to make bread you need a good strong flour that is high in proteins.
 Gluten stands are formed as the dough ferments and holds the carbon dioxide, created by the yeast, which helps the bread rise.